Machine Learning for Correlations of Electromagnetic Properties in Ab Initio Calculations: Basics

 The NCSM gives access to a wide range of observables in both ground states and excited states.
 We expand the eigenstates $\ket{\Psi_n}$ of the nuclear Hamiltonian $H$ in a basis of Slater determinants $\qty{\ket{\phi_i}}$, thus, transforming the nuclear many-body problem into a matrix eigenvalue problem

 with energy eigenvalues $E_n$.
 The Slater determinants themselves are constructed from harmonic oscillator (HO) single-particle states.
 This HO basis comes with a length scale \aHO that can be converted into the HO frequency \hw.
-In order to render this infinite dimensional matrix eigenvalue problem finite, we truncate the basis by limiting the number of excitation quanta w.r.t.\ the lowest-energy Slater determinant to \Nmax.
+In order to render this infinite dimensional matrix eigenvalue problem finite, we truncate the basis by limiting the number of HO excitation quanta in a Slater determinant to \Nmax.
 When starting in small model spaces and successively increasing \Nmax, a convergence pattern for the eigenvalues emerges.
 This convergence pattern is determined by \Nmax and \hw.
 In the limit $\Nmax\rightarrow\infty$ the exact solution in the full Hilbert space is recovered, independent of \hw.

 For different observables the convergence pattern and the rate of convergence can be drastically different.
 While energies show a monotonously decreasing behavior due to the variational character of the NCSM, radii or EM observables have no such constraints and exhibit ascending, descending, or even oscillating sequences.
 This severely complicates the extrapolation to infinite model spaces.